How to Become a Writing and Speaking Assistant

 Selection and Training of Writing and Speaking Assistants

 Assistants combine demonstrated writing ability and strong interpersonal and oral communication skills with intellectual curiosity and a genuine desire to mentor and learn from others.
 They are selected once a year through a competitive process that begins winter semester.

 The Peer Writing commitment is significant: assistants must be flexible and able to devote up to sixty hours per semester, or roughly five hours each week, to the program.
-Once hired, all writing assistants are trained in writing, speaking, and tutoring methods to work effectively with student-writers and -speakers on projects in any subject and at all levels.
+Once hired, assistants are trained in writing, speaking, and tutoring methods to work effectively with student-writers and -speakers on projects in any subject and at all levels.
 They also attend weekly staff development meetings throughout the semester.
-Writing assistants are paid on an hourly basis at the top student rate.
+Writing and speaking assistants are paid on an hourly basis at the top student rate.